 When you compare it to the Eaglemoss part, the improvements are remarkable.
 I found a photo online of the original part to show the differences (I borrowed this photo and will replace it with one of my own when I get the relevant issue):

 The cost of Rafel’s TFC Switch is €39 plus shipping.
 It is quite delicate, but the handle turns as expected.
 If you feel details like these would improve your build experience, reach out to Rafel and pick one up!
 He can be reached via his YouTube channel and can ship anywhere in the world.
 It only took about a week to get mine.

-Throughout the subscription build of the 1:8 scale Back to the Future DeLorean model, Eaglemoss offers five ‘Special Issues’.
-These issues are automatically sent, and are billed in addition to the monthly subscription.
-If you do not wish to receive them, you must notify Eaglemoss in advance via phone at (800) 261-6898 or via email at email@example.com.
+Throughout the subscription build of their 1:8 scale Back to the Future DeLorean partwork build-up, Eaglemoss offered three ‘Special Issues’.
+These issues were automatically sent and were billed in addition to the monthly subscription.

 “Back To The Future co-creator/co-screenwriter Bob Gale returns with all new tales from the twisting and turning timeline that made Back To The Future a, well….
 TIMELESS pop-culture phenomenon!